oneblackbear/heroku-buildpack-obb/README.md

 Silex build pack
 ========================

-This is a build pack for Heroku for Silex-based apps.
+This is a build pack for Heroku for OBB PHP-based apps.
 This is based on the [heroku-buildpack-php](https://github.com/heroku/heroku-buildpack-php).

 Using
 -----

 To use this buildpack, just create a new app:

-    heroku create --stack cedar --buildpack https://github.com/klaussilveira/heroku-buildpack-obb.git
+    heroku create --stack cedar --buildpack https://github.com/oneblackbear/heroku-buildpack-obb.git

 Compiling binaries
 ------------------